Redmond O'Hanlon (outlaw): Henry St. John

-On 9 September 1679, St John was riding on his estate with a manservant and the Reverend Power, Vicar of Tandragee.
+On 9 September 1679, St John was riding at Drumlyn Hill near Knockbridge upon his estate with a manservant and the Reverend Power, Vicar of Tandragee.
 A party of Tories rode into view and seized him.
 Although Stephen Dunford believes that the intention was simply to hold St. John for ransom, Reverend Power was warned that the landlord would be killed if a rescue was attempted.
 Moments later, a group of the St. John family's Protestant tenants rode into view and opened fire on the kidnappers.
-As a result, Henry St. John received a pistol ball in the forehead.
+As a result, Henry St John received a pistol ball in the forehead.
 According to Reverend Power, the fatal shot was fired, point-blank, by the Tory who was leading away Henry St. John's horse.

+According to historian Éamonn Ó Ciardha, "Brief reports of St John's death appeared in at least two London newssheets, the True Domestic Intelligence and the Domestic Intelligence."

 Rumours among Armagh's Anglo-Irish gentry alleged that the landlord had been slain by friendly fire from his own tenants.
 It was further said that St. John had dealt dishonourably with local Tories and therefore deserved what he got.

 At the landlord's funeral, an outraged Reverend Power denied both claims.
 He also denounced both the rapparees and the many local Protestant landlords who did business with them.
-His sermon read in part, "I can boldly say in front of you all, that I have heard many of you accuse one another of harbouring this infamous rebels and that they help to furnish your kitchens and tables."
+His sermon read in part, "I confess I abhor the thought of it, that English people and Protestants should harbour such pernicious vipers in their bosom.
+Yet it is certain that some of you do, and that of the better sort too, or else some half-a-score of ruffians could never lurk so long among you, which is such a prodigious shame that you can never wipe out the infamy of it...
+I reflect upon no individual person, but this I can boldly say in front of you all, that I have heard many of you accuse one another of harbouring this infamous rebels and that they help to furnish your kitchens and tables."
 Rev. Power climaxed by demanding that local Protestants prove their racial superiority to the native Irish by rising up and destroying the rapparees and Tories.

-The full text of Reverend Power's sermon was printed by in London as propaganda for the Titus Oates Plot.
+The full text of Reverend Power's sermon was printed in London as propaganda for the Titus Oates Plot.
 It was given the name, "The Righteous Man's Portion."
 Reverend Power also began sending letters to the Lord Deputy of Ireland, James Butler, 1st Duke of Ormonde, and pleaded with him to destroy Redmond O'Hanlon.
 He further named several prominent aristocrats and Crown officials who had regular dealings with local outlaws.